csoren/C64MEGA65/README.md

 restarted.
 If you press the reset button longer than 2 seconds ("hard-reset"), then the C64 ignores the cartridge and starts into Basic.

-### CORE #0 update
+### CORE #0 update (pre-2024 MEGA65s only)

-If you received your MEGA65 before late 2023 then you very likely need to update your so-called "CORE #0".
+If your MEGA65 was built before 2024, then you very likely need to update your so-called "CORE #0".
 This is the MEGA65 core that decides, which core is supposed to run when a cartridge is inserted.
 The original CORE #0 crashed when so-called "Ultimax mode" cartridges were inserted and therefore